John Grinnell – Dolphin Shopping Centre – Chair

-As BID chairman, Adam leads a team of local people who share his ambition to see Poole prosper and develop into a strong, sustainable town with a focus on its heritage.
-Never one to miss a commercial opportunity, Adam is keen to ensure that Poole’s voice is heard on all matters of pertinence.
+As BID chairman, John leads a team of local people who share his ambition to see Poole prosper and develop into a strong, sustainable town with a focus on its heritage.
+Never one to miss a commercial opportunity, John is keen to ensure that Poole’s voice is heard on all matters of pertinence.

 Jeanette Walsh –Truly Scrumptious (Dorset) Ltd

 Leaving school at 16, Jeanette worked in the banking industry for five years, moved into the public sector, working for a large Housing Group in London.
 She then moved to Poole and worked for the hospital in Procurement.
 She purchased Truly Scrumptious in 2013 and loves being a small independent business owner, and part of the community in Historic Poole.